-This document is Western Power's Price List Information, as defined in the Electricity Networks Access Code 2004 (the Code).
+This document is Western Power's Price List Information, as defined in the Electricity Networks Access Code 2004 (the Code), to apply from 1 July 2015.

 This document details:

 - The history of the network tariffs; - The Price List's compliance with the Access Arrangement; - The objectives and principles that underlie Western Power's approach to deriving the reference tariffs; and - The methodology of deriving cost of supply and the reference tariffs from the target revenue.